wp-plugins/booking/trunk/readme.txt

  * New icons at setting tabs.
  * CSS improvements for the text fields.
 - Personal / Business Small / Business Medium / Business Large / MultiUser versions features:
  * New.
 Ability to use "placeholders" for the text fields in booking form fields customizaion.
-Exmaple: First Name (required: [text* name  placeholder:First_Name] , where "_" is meaning white space " ".
+Example: First Name (required: [text* name  placeholder:First_Name] , where "_" is meaning white space " ".
 (Personal, Business Small/Medium/Large, MultiUser)

 = 5.1.4 =
 - Features and issue fixings in All versions: